korbendallaskoop/dotfiles/README.md

 or rsync all of them to new $HOME by --separate-git-dir as https://github.com/Siilwyn/my-dotfiles/tree/master/.my-dotfiles

-or git checkout all dotfiles and folders 1:1 from cloned bare repo to new $HOME:
+or git checkout all dotfiles and folder structure 1:1 from cloned bare repo to new $HOME:

 		mkdir ~/.cfg_bckp